 Does the USPS have more information available on EPS?

-REMEMBER – all clients paying for permit mail using a Pitney Bowes account have an extension until July 1, 2019 and a Pitney Bowes financial services representative will contact each client to complete this migration.
+REMEMBER – all clients paying for permit mail using a Pitney Bowes account need to make the transition to an EPS account by July 1, 2019.